http://www.aaa.com:8080/web1

 Create an HTTP network listener by using the

-subcommand or the
+create-network-listener subcommand or the

-create-http-listener
+create-http-listener subcommand.

 If needed, restart the server.

-If you edit the special HTTP network listener named admin-listener
+If you edit the special HTTP network listener named admin-listener,

 you must restart the server for changes to take effect.
 See